kelreeeeey/yap/content/Reading npy files in Odin.md

 ## Motivation(s)

-I've been working with [Numpy](https://github.com/numpy/numpy) in [Python](https://www.python.org/) since day-1 i put my fingers on keyboards coding in Python.
+I've been working with [Numpy](https://github.com/numpy/numpy) in [Python](https://www.python.org/) since day-1 I put my fingers on keyboards coding in Python.
 Most of the times, it involves saving-and-loading data using Numpy.

-As a Geophysics student, multi dimensional arrays/matrix is an absolute objects i very often can not avoid while writing programs, like, dead ahh absolute.
+As a Geophysics student, multi dimensional arrays/matrix is an absolute objects I very often cannot avoid while writing programs, like, dead ahh absolute.

-Okay, now that i'm embracing myself to code in lower-level language (relative than Python), in this case, [Odin](https://odin-lang.org/), i want to utilize what what i have been using and producing using Numpy in Python inside Odin.
-But there is no such a thing `numpy.load(the_file)` inside Odin and as far as my ability to surf and dig out the internet, i haven't found single person doing such a thing, you know, to *avoiding re-inventing the wheel*.
+Okay, now that I'm embracing myself to code in lower-level language (relative than Python), in this case, [Odin](https://odin-lang.org/), I want to utilize what I have been using and producing using Numpy in Python inside Odin.
+But there is no such a thing `numpy.load(the_file)` inside Odin and as far as my ability to surf and dig out the internet, I haven't found single person doing such a thing, you know, to *avoiding re-inventing the wheel*.
-So, i might need to do it myself, manually.
+So, I might need to do it myself, manually.

 ## Small research